 — Client feedback, Chambers USA

-The construction, financing, ownership and operation of vessels present commercial and legal issues that are unique to the maritime industry.
-For over 30 years, the maritime transactions and finance lawyers at Blank Rome have been addressing those issues.
-During that time, we have lived through the boom and bust market cycles and seen the issues and opportunities that arise in each of those cycles.
+The construction, financing, ownership, and operation of vessels present commercial and legal issues that are unique to the maritime industry.
+For over 30 years, the maritime transactions and finance attorneys at Blank Rome have been addressing those issues.
+During that time, we have lived through boom and bust market cycles and seen the issues and opportunities that arise in each of those cycles.

 Our clients touch all aspects of the maritime industry.
-We represent shipyards, ship owners and operators, vessel managers, cargo interests, commercial and investment banks, alternative lenders and private equity funds in transactions of all types.
+We represent shipyards, shipowners, vessel operators and managers, cargo interests, commercial and investment banks, alternative lenders, and private equity funds in transactions of all types.
 We have done work in all the major sectors of the industry, including tankers, dry bulk, container, offshore, inland rivers and lakes, and cruise, as well as some more unique pockets of the industry such as offshore wind farms.

-We frequently act as special maritime counsel in large bankruptcy matters where primary counsel to the debtor or a large creditor group lacks maritime expertise.
+We frequently act as special maritime counsel in large bankruptcy matters where primary counsel to the debtor or a large creditor group lacks maritime experience.

-We also provide specialized advice and legal opinions addressing issues under the laws of the Marshall Islands and Liberia, which are two of the largest open vessel registries in the world.
-We have experience with all other major vessel registries, including Panama, the Bahamas, the Cayman Islands, Cyprus and Vanuatu.
+We also provide focused advice and legal opinions addressing issues under the laws of the Marshall Islands and Liberia, two of the largest open vessel registries in the world.
+We have experience with all other major vessel registries, including Panama, the Bahamas, the Cayman Islands, Cyprus, and Vanuatu.

 Although our experience in vessel finance encompasses both U.S. and foreign law transactions, we have extensive knowledge and experience with U.S.-flag vessels operating in the U.S. domestic trade, also known as the Jones Act trade or the coastwise trade.
 In that specific niche of the larger maritime industry, we have helped structure foreign investment in Jones Act vessels through the lease finance law and through equity investments, assisted publicly traded companies in proving their U.S. citizenship under the Jones Act, represented borrowers and bond underwriters in Title XI U.S. Government guaranteed financing transactions, and assisted debtors and creditors in bankruptcies and restructurings of Jones Act companies where there is a debt-for-equity swap.

-In short, we are finance and transaction lawyers that focus on the unique needs of the maritime industry and have been doing so for over 30 years.
+In short, we are finance and transaction lawyers who focus on the unique needs of the maritime industry and have been doing so for over 30 years.